Association of Jewish Libraries

-It was formed through a merger of two organizations: The Jewish Librarians Association, founded in 1946, which concerned itself with collections of Judaica in academic, archival or research institutions, and The Jewish Library Association, founded in 1962, which concerned itself with collections in the synagogue, school and community, as well as other smaller libraries and media centers.
+It was formed through a 1966 merger of two organizations, the Jewish Librarians Association, founded in 1946, which concerned itself with collections of Judaica in academic, archival or research institutions, and the Jewish Library Association, founded in 1962, which concerned itself with collections in the synagogue, school and community, and several other smaller libraries and media centers.

-The organization has various professional development opportunities, including library training webinars and workshops, mentoring programs and continuing education opportunities.
+The organization has various professional development opportunities, including library training webinars. and workshops, mentoring programs and continuing education opportunities.
 Scholarships are available to members who wish to pursue studies in Judaica and Hebraica librarianship.